bbdev18/practical_arabic_grammer/index.md

 ![image](https://github.com/user-attachments/assets/738ee5e8-6880-4700-80a0-da939606d1be)

-Create a table now of Fi'l with the students:
+The remaining words you have not covered should now be all the verbs.
+So create a table now of all the verbs with the students:

 ![image](https://github.com/user-attachments/assets/31f7b374-07fc-40fa-abfb-688cacdb0554)